 The key for me is the way Jesus and the disciples got out of the boat to engage with the crowds, to move among them hearing their pleas for help and responding as they could.
-This is the empowering message for congregations, to also get out of the boat, to move beyond the walls of the church into the neighbourhood, to meet and serve the crowds where they are.
+This is the empowering message and incentive for congregations, to also get out of the boat, to move beyond the walls of the church into the neighbourhood, to meet and serve the crowds where they are.
 I believe Central is one such congregation, and thanks be to God we are not alone, for there are indeed many other congregations who are not only willing but do indeed practice getting out of the boat to meet with and mingle with and bring to the crowds the good news of healing and reconciliation with God made possible in Christ.
+May God ever help us to be focussed on the crowds on the shore and to get out of the boat.